fadedbee/aluless/README.md

 Instead, Aluless has an 8 bit data path and XORs the two low address bits to allow microcode to form byte addresses from aligned word addresses.

-* Conditiona execution of branches would need chips.
+* Conditional execution of branches would need yet more chips.

 Instead, bit 7 of the C register is wired to the address bit 0 of the microcode ROM.
 Most microcode is duplicated on odd and even addresses, but where it differs it allows conditional execution.